How to select an electrologist

-Not every state regulates the practice of electrology.Those who seek electrology in the state of Kansas can be assured that their electrologist has received proper training and has passed testing from the Kansas Board of Cosmetology to become state licensed.
-There is also an electrology facility license required for the practice of electrology, and each facility is subject to a surprise inspection by the Kansas State Board of Cosmetology to assure state laws regulating electrologists are followed.
+The internet and referrals from friends, beauty professionals and physicians are often sources of finding an electrologist.
+However,not every state regulates the practice of electrology.Those who seek a Kansas state licensed electrologist can be assured that their electrologist has received proper training and has passed testing from the Kansas Board of Cosmetology to become state licensed.
+Inside the state of Kansas there is also an electrology facility license required for the practice of electrology, and each facility is subject to a surprise inspection by the Kansas State Board of Cosmetology to assure state laws regulating electrologists are followed.

 What to expect during your consultation.

-What to look for during the treatment.
+What to expect during the treatment

-What to expect after the treatment.
+What to expect after the treatment

-Your electrologist will explain what normal skin reactions to expect after a treatment.
-In the rare event you have any after treatment concerns after leaving the treatment, your electrologist will want you to hear from you.
-Follow your electrologist's directions for home care and temporary hair removal between treatments.
+The electrologist applies post treatment care to the treated area.
+The electrologist disposes of the filement/needle in the sharps container, places the forceps in a soaking container and discards cotton used during your treatment along with protective gloves.
+The electrologist washes/sanitizes hands immediately after treatment.
+In the rare event you have any concerns after leaving the treatment, your electrologist will want you to hear from you.
+Follow your electrologist's directions for home care and temporary hair removal methods between treatments.

 Permanency is achieved when all germinative cells within the follicle are destroyed.